nimaidev/qwik-tern/README.md

 # Tern🐧 - MySQL Versioning for Python

 This project is a database migration tool that helps manage and apply database schema changes.
 It uses a JSON file to define the changes and applies them to a MySQL database.
+It is named after a bird called [Arctic Tern](https://en.wikipedia.org/wiki/Arctic_tern) which can migrate the longest distance.
+Yearly migration can range from 44,000 miles to 59,000 miles.

 ### Files